 The Peer Support Program has flourished under Fraser, who has purposely taken the curriculum beyond the core competencies for peer workers to encompass the unique mental health challenges faced by LGBTQ and First Nations communities.
 He also developed coursework around grief in mental health and diagnosis, and runs a peer support program specifically for young adults that he helped bring to Fraser Health.

-During the course of the program, he makes sure to organize class excursions, such as tandem cycling and rock climbing.
-He takes every group up the Harbour Centre Tower where they have a 360-degree view of the mountains, parks and bustling neighbourhoods that make up their home town.
+Fraser also enjoys taking the group to the Harbour Centre Tower where they have a 360-degree view of the mountains, parks and bustling neighbourhoods that make up their home town.

 It can be easy to get stuck within the few-block radius in which you live, he notes.
 Sometimes, it takes seeing your home from an different perspective to engender a greater sense of community – and what better way to do that than from nearly 500 feet above the ground?

-Fraser’s goal with any cohort is to utilize the wisdom and experiences of the participants in the room to guide the course discussions.“It’s about feeling comfortable and safe enough to be yourself and to acknowledge you’re with people with whom you have things in common,” he says.
+Fraser’s goal with any cohort is to utilize the wisdom and experiences of the participants in the room to guide the course discussions.
+“It’s about feeling comfortable and safe enough to be yourself and to acknowledge you’re with people with whom you have things in common,” he says.
 “Once that trust is there, you have hope.”

 Fraser says the Peer Support Program honours each client’s lived experience as an incredible tool with remarkable strength.
 “It’s one person saying to another, I don’t know exactly where you’re at but I’ve been through something similar.”